Northcliff

 Northcliff is a wealthy residential suburb of Johannesburg, South Africa.
 The suburb is located on Northcliff Ridge which provides views to both the north and the south.
 Northcliff's huge homes are nestled around a steep incline of the hill, and on the foot of Northcliff borders the suburbs of Fairland, Blackheath, Cresta and Berario.
 Recently some streets have been secured with boom gates.
-Although erroneously included by Google Maps as part of Randburg, Northcliff has never been part of Randburg.
 It is located in Region B of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on part of an old Witwatersrand farm called Waterval.
 It was established on 3 October 1934 and named after the northerly ridge.

 Geography

 Topography

 Northcliff Hill (also known as Aasvoëlkop (Vulture Ridge) due to the cliffs being predominantly inhabited by these birds of prey before being urbanised) is believed to have been populated by humans for over 250,000 years.
 At 1807 metres, the ridge is the second-highest point in Johannesburg, being one metre lower than Observatory Ridge.
 It has three vegetation zones and is inhabited by many different animals.